Notice of Privacy Practices

 Authorization Required For All Other Uses and Disclosures:

-For all other types of uses and disclosures not described in this notice, Living Resources will use or disclose clinical information only with a written authorization signed by you that states who may receive the information, what information is to be shared, the purpose of the use or disclosure and an expiration for the authorization.
-Written authorizations are always required for the sale of PHI and use and disclosure of psychotherapy notes and for certain marketing purposes.
+For all other types of uses and disclosures not described in this Notice, Living Resources will use or disclose information only with a written authorization signed by you that states who may receive the information, what information is to be shared, the purpose of the use or disclosure and an expiration for the authorization.
+Written authorizations are always required for the sale of PHI and use and disclosure for marketing purposes, such as agency newsletters and press releases.

-NOTE: If you cannot give permission due to an emergency, Living Resources may release clinical information in your best interest.
-We must tell you as soon as possible after releasing the information.
+Note: If you cannot give permission due to an emergency, Living Resources may release information in your best interest.
+We must tell you as soon possible after releasing the information.

 You may revoke your authorization at any time.
-If you revoke your authorization in writing, we will no longer use or disclose your clinical information for the reasons stated in your authorization.
-We cannot, however, take back disclosures we made before you revoked and we must retain clinical information that indicates the services we have provided to you.
+If you revoke your authorization in writing we will no longer use or disclose your information for the reasons stated in your authorization.
+We cannot, however, take back disclosures we made before you revoked and we must retain information that indicates the services we have provided to you.

 Changes to this Notice:

-We reserve the right to change this notice.
-We reserve the right to make changes to terms described in this notice and to make the new notice terms effective to all clinical information that Living Resources maintains.
-We will post the new notice with the effective date on our website at www.livingresources.org and will also have a copy at each program site immediately available.
+We reserve the right to change this Notice.
+We reserve the right to make changes to terms described in this Notice and to make the new notice terms effective to all information that Living Resources maintains.
+We will post the new notice with the effective date on our website at livingresources.org.
 In addition, we will offer you a copy of the revised notice at your next scheduled service planning meeting.

 If you believe your privacy rights have been violated, you may file a complaint with: